 For the Art Lovers

 The art community is strong in Oz, and there are a variety of places where original artwork of all kinds can be purchased.
-In Port Washington, Blue Heron has locally made jewelry, food, crafts, and more, but only until December 31st, as the owners are retiring, and the shop will close.
 In Cedarburg, try the Cedarburg Art Museum, Cedarburg Cultural Center, or the Wisconsin Museum of Quilts & Fiber Arts gift shops, but memberships to these organizations also make great gifts.
 In downtown Cedarburg, you can find local art in many of the gift shops, including Bohemia, the Pink Llama Gallery, and within the Shops of Cedar Creek Settlement.
 In Grafton, look no further than the NSAA Arts Mill, where a wide variety of treasures await.

 For the Coffee Lovers

 If there is one thing the Land of Oz has aplenty, it's good coffee shops.
 Gift Certificates are great, of course, but most also offer t-shirts, mugs, and other fun items to show your coffee shop pride.
-In Port, there's Java Dock Cafe (and keep an eye out for Banjo's Brews Coffee which will be opening inside of Lakeside Music & Naturals soon!); in Grafton, we have AM Coffee and Colectivo (also in Mequon); in Cedarburg, there's the Cedarburg Coffee Roastery, Java House, and Fiddleheads (with locations in Thiensville and Mequon, and soon to be in Grafton, as well).
+In Port, there's Java Dock Cafe (and keep an eye out for Banjo's Brews Coffee which will be opening inside of Lakeside Music & Naturals soon!); in Grafton, we have AM Coffee, NSeven, and Colectivo (also in Mequon); in Cedarburg, there's the Cedarburg Coffee Roastery and Java House.
+You can find a Fiddleheads in Cedarburg, Grafton, Thiensville, and Mequon.
 There is no lack of caffeine in Oz, people.